dankamongmen/notcurses/README.md

   and transparent regions.
 All APIs natively support 24-bit color, quantized down as necessary for the terminal.

-* Portable support for bitmapped graphics, whether using Sixel, Kitty, the iTerm2 protocol, or even the Linux framebuffer console.
+* Portable support for bitmapped graphics, using Sixel, Kitty, and even the Linux framebuffer console.

 * Support for unambiguous [keyboard protocols](https://sw.kovidgoyal.net/kitty/keyboard-protocol/).